hack-technicolor/hack-technicolor/docs/Unlock.md

 # reload config files
 /etc/init.d/network reload
 ```
-### Change /etc/config/network
+### Change `/etc/config/network`
+First step is to remove LAN port 1 and the VDSL connection from the existing LAN.
 I used WinSCP to perform the modifcations to `/etc/config/network`.
-First step is to remove LAN port 1 and the VDSL connection from the existing LAN.

-Under the section `config interface 'lan'` remove the following lines
+Under the section `config interface 'lan'` remove the following lines:

 ```
     list ifname 'eth0'
     list ifname 'ptm0'
 ```

 Now we need to add a new interface for the bridged VDSL segement.

-Add the following just after the `config interface 'lan'` section
+Add the following just after the `config interface 'lan'` section:

 ```
 config interface 'vdslbr'
 	option force_link '1'